Frequently Asked Questions

 Do you provide in-person or telehealth appointments?

-I provide both in-person and telehealth appointments.
-My in-person appointment day is on Thursdays, and my office is located in the Fairview neighborhood.
-I provide telehealth appointments through Zoom for Healthcare.
-I offer a variety of appointment times for telehealth, including weekends and evenings.
+I provide telehealth appointments through Zoom for Healthcare on Mondays, Tuesdays, Wednesdays, and Fridays.
+I offer a variety of appointment times for telehealth, including mornings, afternoons, and evenings.

 Do you provide counselling for ICBC customers?